 Dr. Larson has been active in his field.
 He has taught humanities, philosophy, sculpture, and related

-subjects at the college level since 1965 and has chaired the Humanities and Art Department.
+subjects at the college level for 30 years and chaired the Humanities and Art Department.
 He was Artist-in-Residence at the Barclay Chicago, recipient of an Abbey Grant.
 His 1992 and 2000 transoceanic shows in Germany were lauded as “events of international harmony through friendship and art.”
-Larson has given sculpture workshops and has presented papers and moderated panels on humanities topics worldwide.
-His art has been purchased by museums, churches, universities, banks, corporations including Paramount Pictures, and by private collectors across the U.S. and Europe.
-Larson sculpture is available through Louise Himelfarb Gallery in New York, Art Attacks in New Orleans, and Florida’s SOHO Gallery in Pensacola and Seaside Studio 210.
+Larson has given sculpture workshops, lectured, and moderated panels on humanities topics worldwide.
+His art has been purchased by museums, churches, universities, banks, corporations including Paramount Pictures, and by private collectors across the U.S., Europe, and in Asia.
+Larson sculpture were available through Louise Himelfarb Gallery in New York, Art Attacks in New Orleans, Florida’s SOHO Gallery in Pensacola, and Seaside's Studio 210.
+His works are now sold exclusively through Shoal Sanctuary Nature Preserve and Sculpture Trails.
 Dr. Larson has had numerous one-man exhibits, judges art shows, and is a Resource Artist for the Florida Institute for Art Education.

 A published poet, Larson was selected to attend the Aspen Writers Conference and has given readings of his work throughout the U.S. and in Germany.
 He is a leading authority on the art and life of Hiram Williams, having published articles, book reviews, and a monograph on that artist.
 Dr. Larson has also published essays on the relationships between art, science, technology, and philosophy.
-He has been a member of the National Art Education Association.
-He has served as an officer of the National Association of Humanities Education and as President of Florida League of the Arts.
-He has been elected to Phi Alpha Theta National History Honor Society and Lambda Iota Tau National Literary Honor Society.
+He has been a member of the National Art Education Association, served as an officer of the National Association of Humanities Education, and was President of Florida League of the Arts.
+Dr. Larson was elected to Phi Alpha Theta National History Honor Society and Lambda Iota Tau National Literary Honor Society.
 He received a grant from the Florida Endowment to moderate panel discussions on “Ethics in America.”
-Dr. Larson has also been active in the community.
-He has served on the Bishop’s Commission for Social Justice, Catholic Charities, Okaloosa Council for the Homeless, and Military Toxics Project.
+Active in the community, Dr. Larson served on the Bishop’s Commission for Social Justice, Catholic Charities, Okaloosa Council for the Homeless, and Military Toxics Project.
 He founded the Gainesville Tutorial Program, a University of Florida service for minority students.
-He has been a P.T.A.
-President, has taught Sunday school, and has been on the Board of Directors for the Playground YMCA.
-His studio-residence in Shalimar, Florida has served as a sanctuary for 145 foster children in state protection and has been blessed by a Cherokee chief.
+He was a P.T.A.
+President, taught Sunday school, and was on the Board of Directors for the Playground YMCA.
+His studio-residence in Shalimar, Florida was blessed by a Cherokee chief and served as a sanctuary for 145 foster children in state protection.

 Larson considers a piece successful when it has power to move the viewer.
-His sculpture is bursting with energy, with a life that comes from within.
+His sculptures burst with energy, with a life that comes from within.
 Many are beautiful, some humorous, and others mysterious.
 All are positive.

 Believing that we live in a tactually deprived era, Larson provides sculpture that invites our touch.
 He welcomes the viewer to handle the pieces and is gratified when the sculptures entice tactile appreciation.
 Some works are hand-held or “lap pieces.”
 Other, larger sculptures rotate.
 Some are even to be climbed.
 “Texture is essential to sculpture, and to life,” says Larson.
 This is one reason he carves, files, and polishes with hand tools.
 Working by hand gives the material more time to communicate with him.